 Complex use cases require sophisticated know how

 The automation problems we tackle have one thing in common: They are enormously complex, require non-repetitive motion patterns and deal with dynamic process parameters.
-Some use cases even demand multiple robots to work alongside each other in the same workspace.
-This complexity asks for advanced robotic solutions that exceed the state of the art. sewts robotics team develops these technologies in-house.
+Some use cases even demand multiple robots to work simultaneously in the same workspace.
+This complexity demands advanced robotic solutions that exceed the state of the art. sewts' robotics team develops these technologies in-house.
 Our core competencies include on-the-fly motion and trajectory planning, real-time control of various industrial robots as well as multi robot coordination.

 This is where the real magic happens.
-Smart algorithms are needed to build adaptive systems that can cope with non-deterministic automation processes.
+Smart algorithms are needed to build adaptive systems that cope with non-deterministic automation processes.
 That’s why we leverage the latest AI research findings, refine them for our needs and finally put them together to one big piece – our robotic brain.
 It receives diverse sensor data (e.g. optical information), draws conclusions on a human-like level of cognition and translates these into high-level robotic commands.
-That’s how our systems can complete tasks that actually require human intellect.
+That’s how our systems complete tasks that until now required human intellect.

-The majority of our use cases deals with flexible materials, textiles and alike.
+The majority of our use cases deal with flexible materials, textiles and alike.
 It is essential to understand the characteristics of these materials in order to implement robust processes.
-We achieve that by highly sophisticated material simulations. sewts develops specialized FE simulations in cooperation with TUM to reproduce the behavior of textiles.
-These simulations open up completely new possibilities regarding the development of smart algorithms.
-We use them to generate synthetic training data for our AI engineering to name just one example – dramatically shortening our development cycles.
+We achieve that through highly sophisticated material simulations.
+We develop specialized FE simulations in cooperation with TUM to reproduce the behavior of textiles.
+These simulations open up completely new possibilities in the development of smart algorithms.
+We use these simulations to generate synthetic training data for our AI engineering to name just one example – leading to dramatically shortening our development cycles.